 The Seven Deadly Sins of the First-Time Renter

-There’s a first time for everything.
-But when it comes to renting your first apartment, mistakes can be deadly to your bank account and your relationships.
-Here’s a list of some big mistakes first-time renters make when shopping for an apartment… and how to avoid them.
+When it comes to renting your first apartment, mistakes can be deadly to your bank account and your relationships.
+Many first-time renters make the same type of mistakes, so here are some that people run into frequently, and some help for how to avoid them: